SAbinaya235/swarn_slam/README.md

 node compile.js
 ```

-> This deploys `SwarmLearning` to Ganache and saves ABI & address in `build/SwarmLearning.json`.
+> Deploys `SwarmLearning` to Ganache and saves ABI & address in `build/SwarmLearning.json`.

 4. **Run the server**